citp/privacy-policy-historical/b/bo/boo/bookdepository.co.uk.md

  **Summary for people who are not lawyers:**

-  * We fully abide by the UK Data Protection Act.
+  * We fully abide by the Data Protection Act.
   * We'll never share, sell or otherwise leverage your data unless you agree to it
   * The information we collect is necessary for the smooth running of an e-commerce website - don't worry, we'll only ask for data that we need.
   * If you have any questions, requests etc just drop us a line and we'll do our best to help